protosam/acid/README.md

 __Catalyst__
 `catalyst` is a light weight wrapper for MySQLi.
 It does quite a bit of lifting for you.
 It is included with `acid` and all the database models are intended to be stored in `lib/database`. `catalyst` makes very few assumptions about your database model.
 It is extremely flexible and can swiftly up development since it provides CRUD management while following an active record pattern.

-__xTemplate__
+__Vision__
-`xTemplate` is the templating system provided in `acid`.
+`vision` is the templating system provided in `acid`.
 It provides the ability to have straight forward HTML files in your application, which makes it easier to segregate work between your developers and designers.

 __Todo List__
 * Create documentation that includes practices and standards for `acid`.